PM Albanese apologizes for 'shag, marry, date' podcast comments about Kylie Minogue

 Key details reported by multiple sources:

-• Anthony Albanese apologized 'unequivocally' for comments on a podcast about Kylie Minogue in a 'shag, marry, date' game
+- Prime Minister Anthony Albanese apologized 'unequivocally' for saying he would 'shag' Kylie Minogue during a 'shag, marry, date' game on the Bush Deep podcast with Nikki Osborne

-• Albanese was asked to choose between Kylie Minogue, Nicole Kidman, and Rhonda Burchmore in the game
+- The game involved choosing between Kylie Minogue, Nicole Kidman, and Rhonda Burchmore

-• Albanese was in Fiji on 'Monday' for a leaders' meeting with Fiji's Prime Minister Sitiveni Rabuka
+- Albanese was in Fiji on Monday to sign a defence treaty with Fiji’s Prime Minister Sitiveni Rabuka

-• Albanese is scheduled to host leaders of Papua New Guinea and Tonga at the State of Origin decider in Brisbane 'this week'
+- Albanese is scheduled to host leaders of Papua New Guinea and Tonga at the State of Origin decider in Brisbane on Wednesday

-• The government committed $600m to support a Papua New Guinea team in the NRL from 2028
+- The government committed $600m to support a Papua New Guinea rugby league team starting in 2028

 Points of Difference